Jbleezy/BO1-Reimagined/README.md

 ### Napalm
 * Kills from napalm explosion or flames count for the player who killed the napalm or the player who triggered the napalm

+###Shrieker
+* Damaging a shrieker will now always award a player points

 ### Cosmonaut
 * Fixed a bug where the Cosmonaut would get stuck in place when spawning in while a player was on jump pads
 * Cosmonaut no longer teleports players that activate a jump pad between the time of being grabbed and when they would have been teleported